 - here is the Whole Jet Story, for your delight and possible, but unlikely, edification

 - Mr Amoeba writes

-- The original keyboard player Sir ‘Cheeseboard’ Keyboard was replaced by the rather unoriginal but considerably smaller and cheaper Trevor White, from a Mole duet.
+- The original keyboard player Sir ‘Cheeseboard’ Keyboard was replaced by the rather unoriginal but considerably smaller and cheaper Trevor White, from a former Mole duet.

 - The album was originally to be called ‘Have You Seen Charlotte?’, and Hypgnosis designed the (later scrapped) album cover.
 The story of the cover shoot is here.

 - Did you know that in the year 2000, the band reformed under pressure from the Dutch government and performed three dates?
 One was in London, one was in Berlin and one was in Amsterdam, in approximately that order.

 - For those who care about these sorts of things, the tour was recorded and released under the title of ‘Music For The Herd of Herring’ and not, as the recent Cherry Red press release would have it, something quite different.

 - The Herring tour went rather well, and the results are here.